 Configure cloud providers

-Configuration nav on the left-side and then click on the GCP tab.
-You should see
+Go to Configuration in the navigation bar and then click on the GCP tab.
+You should see something like this:

 Fill in the couple of pieces of data and you should get something like:

 Take note of the following for configuring your GCP provider: